OnDataEngineering/OnDataEngineeringContent/_tech-categories/query-engines.md

 ## Further Information

+Bloor have a [SQL Engines on Hadoop Market Report Paper](https://www.bloorresearch.com/research/sql-engines-hadoop/) that covers some of these technologies.

 See our [Data Storage Formats](/tech-categories/data-storage-formats/) page for information on file formats to use with these query engines.

 See our [Analytical Databases](/tech-categories/analytical-databases/) page for information on technologies that provide analytical capabilities as a self contained storage and query engine stack.